-Pathways Undergraduate Researchers is a competitive, full-time, paid summer internship program for rising first-, second-, and third-year college students.
-The program is specifically designed for students from backgrounds underrepresented in biomedical science.
+Pathways Undergraduate Researchers is a competitive, full-time, paid summer internship program for college/university students who have graduated high school but not yet entered their third year.
+The program is specifically designed for students who haven't had extensive research experience.
+Interns are paired and immersed in nine weeks of mentored activities in a Fred Hutch research group in Seattle.
+Interns also participate in a cancer biology education series, attend professional development workshops and enjoy social activities with their teams and peers.
 Interns are paired and immersed in nine weeks of mentored activities in a Fred Hutch research group in Seattle.
 Interns also participate in a cancer biology education series, attend professional development workshops and enjoy social activities with their teams and peers.

 Interns spend the majority of the nine-week session under the guidance of a mentor in a Fred Hutch research group.
 During the first week, interns meet as a cohort for an orientation to the program and to learn laboratory safety and hands-on research techniques.
 The remaining eight weeks focus on mentored research activities, which interns present to the Fred Hutch community on the final day of the program.